 Welcome to Intangible Assets: The IP Law Section Podcast, a podcast for & about the California Lawyers Association Intellectual Property Law Section, hosted by David Lizerbram.
-Today’s guest is Lawrence A. Maxham, the founder of the San Diego patent law firm, The Maxham Firm.
+Today’s guest is Lawrence A. Maxham, founder of The Maxham Law Firm in San Diego.
 Larry has been practicing patent and trademark law for more than fifty years and has been involved with the IP Law Section for many of those years, so I hope you’ll find his insights over the evolution of IP law and the IP Law Section as fascinating as I did.

 If you want to follow up with Larry, please go to https://www.maxhamfirm.com/

 If you’re interested in joining the Intellectual Property Law Section of the California Lawyers Association, visit calawyers.org/joinip

 Finally, if you want to send us an email about the show, you can send it to IPPodcast@CALawyers.org – we look forward to hearing from you.

 David Lizerbram: Hello, and thanks for tuning in to Intangible Assets, a podcast by the Intellectual Property Law Section of the California Lawyers Association.
 I’m your host, David Lizerbram.

 David Lizerbram: The California Lawyers Association is the bar association for all California attorneys.
 Our mission is to promote excellence, diversity, and inclusion, in the legal profession, and fairness in the administration of justice and the rule of law.
 In this episode, I’ll be talking to Lawrence A. Maxham, the founder of the San Diego patent law firm, the Maxham Firm.